nuejs/www/docs2/tutorials/build-a-simple-blog.md

 ## Add all the pages
-Next we add two more pages to the directory.
+Next, we add two more pages to the directory.
 Each one will share the same header, footer, page layout, and styling.
 Here's what we have at this point:

 [media]
   small: /img/blog-entries.png